BryanTurns/EZTopo/README.md

 If you make changes to eztopo_utils:

+1. Navigate to eztopo directory
-1. change setup.py version
+2. Update setup.py version
-2. python3 setup.py sdist
+3. python3 setup.py sdist
-3. python3 setup.py bdist_wheel
+4. python3 setup.py bdist_wheel
-4. python3 -m twine upload dist/\*
+5. python3 -m twine upload dist/\*

 If you change any proto: